Progress report for LNE19-386R

 Criteria for farmer / farm worker selection for outreach and recruitment:The target population for this proposal includes small to mid-scale diversified fruit and vegetable farmers who hire full-time or part-time seasonal workers in New England and NY.
 These producers practice sustainable growing methods and generally market products directly to consumers or engage in wholesale/institutional markets.
 Farm workers will also be engaged in focus groups to explore their perspectives, needs, and interest in alternative labor organizing approaches.
 We also want to include different enterprise types such as an orchard with U-pick, etc., and can include farms that have strong agritourism practices.

 We held six, 90-minute focus groups between January - April, 2020.
-We will be holding additional focus groups in winter 2021 with partners.
-Our project team and advisory committee have been meeting monthly throughout the project and shared best practices around initial focus group response and experience; and through synthesis of the initial (2020) focus group results compiled by Farm Commons.
+We also held eight focus groups between February and March 2021 with partners.
+Our project team and advisory committee have been meeting monthly throughout the project and shared best practices around initial focus group response and experience; and through synthesis of the 2020 and 2021 focus group results compiled by Farm Commons.
 The first focus group guidebook (producer and facilitator guides) served as the basis for our focus group meetings with farmers and farm workers and educated participants on the four business model drafts, legal and financial considerations of each.
 The focus group format offered opportunities for farmer feedback and discussion.
 The sessions were recorded and analyzed by Farm Commons staff and presented to educators in a July 2020 report.
-We discussed the findings and provided input as to the next phase of the business model development that will be used for the 2021 (second round) of focus groups with farmers in 2021.
+We discussed the findings and provided input as to the next phase of the business model development that was used for the 2021 (second round) of focus groups with farmers in 2021.

 One of the key issues that surfaced in the revised hybrid business model is that it has the potential to trigger compliance with OSHA for the farm employers who might engage this business model.
 To learn more about the implications of this, the group invited a Department of Labor speaker who is responsible for OSHA compliance to our scheduled September 2020 monthly meeting.
 The OSHA representative provided a presentation on the directives, exemptions, and consultation service available through OSHA.
 Producers would be exempt from OSHA if they employ 10 or fewer employees at all times during the last 12 months and have not had any active farm labor camps in operation over the same 12 month period.n Any type of value-added or higher level processing would not be exempt from OSHA.
 He covered additional areas of risk, standards farms would need to come into compliance with if they were subject to OSHA oversight, and shared OSHA resources that educators could share with producers.
 All the educators in attendance reported learning new information.